 Key Stage 4

 Targets are set to challenge students and encourage them to strive for their best.
 They are based on their performance at Key Stage 2.
 In year 7 and year 8, students are given an end of year target and in years 9, 10 and 11 they have targets to aim for by the end of year 11.
+Whatever their targets are we encourage all students to aspire to exceed them.

 For each grade card that is sent home, alongside the assessment information, staff also report on other aspects of a students work.
 These include: